dmwm/tutorials/environ/vm-setup.rst

     killall python
     sudo rm -fr [^aceu]* .??* current enabled

 11. Develop server

    Repeat steps *7* to *10* for any new software versions.
-You can use private RPM repository such as ``comp.pre.yourlogin`` to exercise builds which haven’t been synced back to comp.pre yet.
-See :ref:`developing-against-rpms` for details on how to upload to private repositories.
+You can use private RPM repository such as ``comp.pre.yourlogin`` to exercise builds which haven't been synced back to comp.pre yet.
+See `Developing Against RPMS <../environ/rpm-dev.html>`_ for details on how to upload to private repositories.

 Local virtual machine